jasonhuber/personal-goals/README.md

 Personal goals made open source for accessibility across computers I use, transparency, accountability, and versioning.
 Learn more about it [here](http://una.github.io/personal-goals-guide/).

 # Overarching Goals for 2016: [Just do it.]
-1. Build quickly, ship things, and learn.
-2. fitness < 13% bf
+1. fitness < 13% bf
-3. relationship with family
+2. relationship with family

 # April 25, 2015